 The removal of the ferrous iron from the paper is crucial; if ferrous iron is left in the paper with the gold, the iron will in time oxidize and the print will turn dark and eventually completely black.
 A mildly acidic bath enhances the break down and rinse out of ferrous iron.

-Add to 1000 ml of tap water 3 tablespoons of white vinegar or citric acid.
-The intrepid homeowner can use a quarter of a teaspoon of muriatic acid instead.
+Add to 1000 ml of tap water 3 tablespoons of white vinegar or citric acid, if using a lightweight paper.
+For heavy papers, use the 1% muriatic acid as described above.

 Paper for the Texas Chysotype